poornerd/play-angular-require-seed/README.md

 It is a fork of the repository from Marius Soutier...

+The security was updated based on the Java Example from James Ward: https://github.com/jamesward/play-rest-security

 This template application shows how to organize your application with [Playframework 2](http://www.playframework.com), [WebJars](http://www.webjars.org), [RequireJS](http://www.requirejs.org) and [AngularJS](http://www.angularjs.org).